TugboatQA/docs/content/tugboat-billing/change-billing-information.md

 weight: 3
 ---

-If you need to change the billing information for your Tugboat project:
+## To change the billing information for your Tugboat project:

 1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
    upper-right of the Tugboat dashboard.